RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

 ## How Rubi Compares with Other Symbolic Integrators

 Rubi dramatically out-performs Maple and Mathematica (the two major commercial computer algebra systems) on a grueling integration test suite consisting of over 70 thousand integrands and optimal antiderivatives.
-What constitutes an optimal antiderivative is defined following the table below.
+What constitutes an optimal antiderivative is defined as follows:

+- Optimal: for Rubi, the number of results identical to the optimal antiderivative; for the other systems, the number of results no more than twice the size of the optimal antiderivative, based on leaf counts.
+- Nonoptimal: for Rubi, the number of results that are correct but not identical to the optimal antiderivative; for the other systems, the number of results that are more than twice the size of the optimal antideriative.
+- Fail: the number of problems the system returns unintegrated but that are actually integrable in terms of functions known by the system, plus the number of problems the system fails to integrate within a 120 second time limit.

 This chart shows the percentage of test suite problems for which these systems were able to find optimal antiderivatives.

 {:refdef: style="text-align: center;"}
 ![percentages](percentages.png)